DenisJ123/digital-rain-cpp/index.md

  ---
-layout: post
+layout: page
-title: Matrix Digital Rain: A Modern C++ Console Animation
-tags: cpp coding project
-categories: demo
+title: Project
 ---
 ### Introduction

 This project brings the iconic Matrix digital rain effect to life using Windows Console API and modern C++.
 Designed as both a technical challenge and nostalgic tribute, it demonstrates: